n0F4x/Game-Design-Assignment-3/Cards.md

 ### Breeze

-One token on adjacent tiles around you get pushed to an adjacent tile away from you. if that tiles are unoccupied.
+Push an enemy token that is next to one of yours one tile away from you.

-### Halloween

-Bring a destroyed token back to life.

 ### Colors of the wind

-You get to teleport to a token of yours.
+Switch place with a token of yours.
-A tile you occupy means the tile with your token on.
-Token gets teleported to your location before the teleport.
-(Basically you switch places.)

 ## General

 ### Wild magic

-You can place the token anywhere.
-The token you place can be placed anywhere.
-Cannot be mirrored.
+Place down a token on any tile that is not occupied by someone else.

-### Counter
+### Counter [reaction]

-You can only play this card as a reaction.
-You counter and nullify another card’s effect.

-### Seasonal counter

-You can only play this card as a reaction.
-You counter and nullify another card’s effect if you stand on a tile with the token of that card’s season.
+Nullify the effect that another card would have on you.

 ### Teleport

-You can teleport to a selected location of maximum 3 tiles away from your position.
+Teleport to a selected location that is maximum 3 tiles away from your position.
 You cannot place a token this turn.

 ### Seasonal teleport

-You can teleport to any tile you occupy (occupy=have a token of your season on)
+Teleport to any tile you occupy.

 ### Shield

-Other players cannot target you with their card effects until next turn.
+Other players cannot target you with card effects for 1 round.

 ### Reinforcements